iktucker/doitbestintegration/README.md

 ## About

-This is a module for Thirybees (Prestashop?) that integrates the inventory count API and EDI files from Do It Best's dataxchange platform to allow your shop to automatically update itself at set times.
+This is a module for Thirtybees (Prestashop?) that integrates the inventory count API and EDI files from Do It Best's dataxchange platform to allow your shop to automatically update itself at set times.

 ## Usage